aphp/edsnlp/docs/user-guide/pollution.md

 ## Working on the cleaned text

 Should you need to implement a pipeline using the cleaned version of the documents, the Pollution pipeline also exposes a `Doc._.clean_char_span` method to realign annotations made on the clean text with the original document.

+## Authors and citation

+The `pollution` pipeline was developed by the Data Science team at EDS.

 ```python
 clean = nlp(doc._.clean)